 The Limestone Learning Foundation presents and supports various events which raise the profile of the foundation, highlight student accomplishments, and raise funds to support future projects.

 The annual June golf tournament brings together Limestone educators, Foundation friends, and community partners, to enjoy a day of camaraderie and support for unique school projects.
-We hope you will join us Thursday, June 7, 2018 at Loyalist Golf Club in Bath, Ontario.
+This year's event raised an unprecedented $60,000.
+Our best year ever, and we can't thank our sponsors and participants enough for their ongoing support.
+Save the date for next year, Thursday, June 6, 2019.

 The Sandra Davison Memorial Golf Classis is an integral part of the fundraising events offered for the Foundation.
 With a full complement of players, specialty holes with surprising prizes, silent auction, dinner and raffles, this tournament never fails to satisfy and entertain avid golfers.